josephpconley/josephpconley.github.io/README.md

 bundle exec jekyll serve
 ```

+## deploy
+simply push to latest master, can take up to 10 min for GitHub to deploy

 ## resume
 I use [JSONResume](https://jsonresume.org/) to generate both HTML and PDF versions of my resume.
 For my reference, the commands I use (from _includes directory) are:
 - `resume export --format html --theme kwan test.html`